macgyver121/my_project/SQL_project/README.md

 ```

 ## transform column
-create the new column by the exist column
+create the new column by the existing column
 ```
 -- create/ transform columns
 SELECT